 Where to stay in Yoho National Park

-Camping in Yoho
+Camping in Yoho National Park

 Sleep under the stars in one of the 5 campgrounds in Yoho National Park.
-They are open mid-May to mid-October.
+They are open from mid-May to mid-October.
 If youβd like to stay during July or August, it might be a good idea to book in advance.

 - Lake OβHara Campground β strict quota conditions apply, you need to book 3 months in advance to the day when youβd like to visit